Russia's Rosneft to sell 15 pct stake in Vankor to India's ONGC

-VLADIVOSTOK, Russia Rosneft, Russia's top oil producer, agreed to sell a 15 percent stake in the Vankor oil field to India's state-run Oil and Natural Gas Corp (ONGC) (ONGC.NS), Rosneft said in a statement.
+VLADIVOSTOK, Russia, Sept 4 Rosneft, Russia's top oil producer, agreed to sell a 15 percent stake in the Vankor oil field to India's state-run Oil and Natural Gas Corp (ONGC), Rosneft said in a statement.

 Vankor, in eastern Siberia, pumped 22 million tonnes of oil last year and is one of Rosneft's largest projects.